saajidchowdhury/supplementArgon/README.md

 interpolation.txt contains a Google drive link to the interpolation used in the paper, interpolation.mat (https://drive.google.com/file/d/1RTpr9AMMzGvffZoOfy31XLkDKe_VYC_h/view?usp=drive_link).

-fortranLinearTest.m tests the linear interpolation against the original Fortran implementation of the 4-body Ar_2H^+-Ar interaction term by Maria Judit Montes de Oca-Estevez and Rita Prosmiti.
+fortranLinearTest.m tests the linear interpolation against the original Fortran implementation of the 4-body Ar_2H^+-Ar interaction term by Maria Judit Montes de Oca-Estevez, Rita Prosmiti, and Pablo Villarreal.

 csa.m finds the global minimum of Ar_nH^+ for n = 3,4,5,...,12, using the many-body potential.
 In the code, the variable "n" represents the number of particles, which is the number of argon atoms plus one for the proton.